 Objective: To review basic needs and imagine a day in the life of a deer in different seasons.

 Provide each small group of children with a large sheet of paper and pencils, crayons, or markers for drawing.
 Assign each team a season and ask them to make a mural showing where deer might be at that time of year, and where they would find food, water, shelter, and protection from predators.
 Use deer-track stamps to show a deer’s movements within the habitat over the course of a day.
 Afterwards, have each group present its mural to the class, pointing out the main features.

 Materials: mural paper, pencils, markers, crayons or paint; deer-track stamps, stamp pads, ink; optional: track stamps of coyote, bobcat, or bear.

 Objective: To share personal experiences with seeing deer.

 Have children complete this sentence in their journals: “Once I saw a deer and then…” Provide track stamps for children to make a hoof print in their journals.
 Have them share their stories in small groups.

-Materials: track stamps and stamp pads, journals or paper, pencils.
+Materials: track stamps and stamp pads, journals or clipboards and paper, pencils.